 This course focuses on health promotion for the client experiencing an acute exacerbation of chronic illness or an acute episode of illness.
-Relevant health promoting strategies during hospitalization may improve or help maintain their health status after discharge.
-Learners will focus on preparing clients for discharge, through teaching and learning of health promoting strategies.
+Relevant health promoting strategies during hospitalization may improve or help maintain their health status after discharge. students will focus on preparing clients for discharge, through teaching and learning of health promoting strategies.

 Variations in Health IV

-This course will increase the learners understanding of pathophysiology as it relates to acute disease and illness for clients across the lifespan.
+This course will increase the student’s understanding of pathophysiology as it relates to acute disease and illness for clients across the lifespan.
 The focus is on the care of the client experiencing acute illness including, nursing interventions and treatment options.
 Acute disease and illness often occurs in individuals with existing chronic illnesses – the implications of these complexities will be addressed.
 Cultural diversity in healing practices will be explored as well as evidenced informed research and practice.

 Integrated Nursing Practice IV

 This practical course emphasizes the development of nursing skills aimed at promoting health and healing with individuals experiencing acute health challenges across the lifespan.
-Classroom, laboratory, simulation, and integrated practice experiences will help learners build on theory and practice from Levels One, Two, and Three to integrate new knowledge and skills relevant to the acute care setting.
+Classroom, laboratory, simulation, and integrated practice experiences will help students build on theory and practice from Levels One, Two, and Three to integrate new knowledge and skills relevant to the acute care setting.

 Consolidated Practice Experience IV

-This clinical experience provides learners with the opportunity to integrate theory from all levels into the role of the Practical Nurse in the acute care setting and other clinical areas as appropriate.
-Learners will focus on clients with exacerbations of chronic illness and/or acute illness across the lifespan and will consolidate knowledge and skills such as: post operative care, surgical wound management, IV therapy, focused assessment, and clinical decision-making in acute care settings.
+This clinical experience provides students with the opportunity to integrate theory from all levels into the role of the Practical Nurse in the acute care setting and other clinical areas as appropriate. students will focus on clients with exacerbations of chronic illness and/or acute illness across the lifespan and will consolidate knowledge and skills such as: post operative care, surgical wound management, IV therapy, focused assessment, and clinical decision-making in acute care settings.